coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 Instead of just throwing together all kinds media types into one experience (games), what about their tagged/semantical relationships?<br>
 Perhaps the following question is related: why is HTML adopted less in games outside the browser?
-Through the lens of constructive lazy game-developers, ideally metadata must come **with** text, but not **obfuscate** the text, or **spawning another request** to fetch it.<br>
-XR Fragments does this by detecting Bib(s)Tex, without introducing a new language or fileformat<br>

-> Why Bib(s)Tex?
-Because its seems to be the lowest common denominator for an human-curated XRWG (extendable by speech/scanner/writing/typing e.g, see [further motivation here](https://github.com/coderofsalvation/hashtagbibs#bibs--bibtex-combo-lowest-common-denominator-for-linking-data))

 Hence:

-1. XR Fragments promotes (de)serializing a scene to the XRWG ([example](https://github.com/coderofsalvation/xrfragment/blob/feat/macros/src/3rd/js/XRWG.js))
+1. XR Fragments promotes (de)serializing a scene to a (lowercase) XRWG ([example](https://github.com/coderofsalvation/xrfragment/blob/feat/macros/src/3rd/js/XRWG.js))
 2. XR Fragments primes the XRWG, by collecting words from the `tag` and name-property of 3D objects.
 3. XR Fragments primes the XRWG, by collecting words from **optional** metadata **at the end of content** of text (see default mimetype & Data URI)
-4. [Bib's](https://github.com/coderofsalvation/hashtagbibs) and BibTex are first tag citizens for priming the XRWG with words (from XR text)
-5. Like Bibs, XR Fragments generalizes the BibTex author/title-semantics (`author{title}`) into **this** points to **that** (`this{that}`)
 6. The XRWG should be recalculated when textvalues (in `src`) change
-7. HTML/RDF/JSON is still great, but is beyond the XRWG-scope (they fit better in the application-layer)
+7. HTML/RDF/JSON is still great, but is beyond the XRWG-scope (they fit better in the application-layer, or as embedded src content)
 8. Applications don't have to be able to access the XRWG programmatically, as they can easily generate one themselves by traversing the scene-nodes.
 9. The XR Fragment focuses on fast and easy-to-generate end-user controllable word graphs (instead of complex implementations that try to defeat word ambiguity)
 10. Tags are the scope for now (supporting https://github.com/WICG/scroll-to-text-fragment will be considered)

-Example:
+Example of generating BiBTex out of the XRWG and textdata with hashtags:

 ```
   http://y.io/z.fbx                                                           | Derived XRWG (expressed as BibTex)